Gather's Creation Myth

-Again, I can’t deny I had a great time and met some incredible people.
-My rocksteady reggae reworking of Withnail and I is still something I’m hugely proud of.
+I can’t deny I had a great time and met some incredible people.

 Tick.
 Tick.
 Tick.
 Marriage.
 Career.
 Kids.
 Student, then teacher, of Taekwondo.
 All good stuff, no regrets.

 But I wasn't getting outdoors.
 I wasn’t climbing.
 Not even walking.
 I’d never made it to the Alps, nevermind the Himalayas.
 I could count the number of big multi-pitch routes I’d climbed on the fingers of one hand.
-A winter ascent of a Scottish couloir still a mythical fantasy.
-My busy life meant that these unfulfilled youthful dreams never troubled me on bit.
+A winter ascent of a Scottish couloir, still a mythical fantasy.
+My busy life meant that these unfulfilled youthful dreams never troubled me one bit.

 And then I hit 40.
 You’ve heard this bit countless times.
 Yes, midlife crisis in full flow, tattoos and everything.
 I even seriously pondered selling my classic VW camper to buy a vintage Porsche.

 This steadfast companion who had driven me the length and breath, who had spent hours “Enjoying the view”, whilst catching a breather as I raced ahead up yet another hill, would accompany me no more.